-I have read and

-understood the terms of this Code of Conduc requirements in all my activities as a memb •

-aware that I must declare and manage any p review all relevant Registers regularly to ensur ersonal int erests.
-I ag ree to

-me are accurate.
-I understand that, if I am fo Code of Conduct, action will be taken by th ound to ha ve breache d this

-result in my removal.
+I have read and understood the terms of this Code of Conduct and I agree to uphold its requirements in all my activities as a member of our Management Committee.
+I am aware that I must declare and manage any personal interests.
+I agree to review all relevant Registers regularly to ensure that all entries relating to me are accurate.
+I understand that, if I am found to have breached this Code of Conduct, action will be taken by the Management Committee which could result in my removal.

 Signed

 Date

-Supporting Guidance to the Code of Conduct for Committee Members
+Supporting Guidance to the Code of Conduct for Management Committee Members

-This Guidance has been prepared for members of the Committee to support the adoption of our Code of Conduct.
-All members of the Committee must sign the Code of Conduct when they are elected, co-opted or appointed, and then on an annual basis thereafter.
-References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean West Whitlawburn Housing Co-operative WWHC.
+This Guidance has been prepared for members of the Management Committee to support the adoption and explain the terms of our Code of Conduct.
+All members of the Management Committee must sign the Code of Conduct when they are elected, co-opted or appointed, and then on an annual basis thereafter.
+References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean WWHC.

 We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities.
-Our Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Committee.
+Our Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Management Committee.
 You have a personal responsibility to uphold both the spirit and the requirements of our Code.

 Our Code of Conduct is an important part of our governance arrangements.
-It is supported by the Role description which describes your responsibilities as a Committee member and you are responsible for ensuring that you are familiar with the terms of the Code and that you always act in accordance with its requirements and expectations.
-Committee members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
+It is supported by the Role description which describes your responsibilities as a Management Committee member and you are responsible for ensuring that you are familiar with the terms of the Code and that you always act in accordance with its requirements and expectations.
+Management Committee members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
 You must also ensure you are familiar with any policies which are linked to this code.